-- Please contact Squarespace directly for information regarding your domain.
-If you registered your domain through Squarespace, you can access its Advanced DNS settings in the Domains panel once logged in to their platform.
+The IBM NS1 Connect platform is the DNS provider for many domains purchased through Squarespace; however, the platform cannot make DNS-related changes on behalf of Squarespace customers.
+Please contact Squarespace directly for information about your domain.
+If you registered the domain through Squarespace, you can access advanced DNS settings in the Domains panel when logged in to the Squarespace platform.

 How can I tell if NS1 is the authoritative DNS operator for my domain?

-$ dig yourdomain.xyz +short ns
+$ dig example.com +short ns

 dns2.p07.nsone.net. dns3.p07.nsone.net. dns4.p07.nsone.net. dns1.p07.nsone.net.

-$ whois yourdomain.xyz
+$ whois example.com

 How does this affect my domain registration with Squarespace?